antimof/UxPlay/README.md

 it is probably because a firewall is blocking access to the server on which it is running.
-If possible, either turn off the firewall to see if that is the problem, or get three consecutive network ports, starting at port n, opened  for both tcp and udp, and use "uxplay -p n" (or open UDP 6000, 6001, 6011 TCP 7000,7001,7100 and use "uxplay -p").
+If possible, either turn off the firewall to see if that is the problem, or get three consecutive network ports, starting at port n, all three in the range 1024-65535, opened  for both tcp and udp, and use "uxplay -p n" (or open UDP 6000, 6001, 6011 TCP 7000,7001,7100 and use "uxplay -p").

 Try "uxplay -d " (debug log option)  to see what is happening.
 If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi